 7. Emotional Development of the Children

 For some children, art is a leading way of processing their emotional experiences into paper.
 For these children, engaging in visual arts can develop their mental well-being allowing them to transform into a day or new center environment.
 Making bananas, for example, has the potential to significantly reduce stress levels. it is important to have access to tools to support these children throughout the day and especially in the morning as a way to support them to stay stable during the day.
-Children can express their emotions through visual arts that ensure the emotional development of children.
+Children can express their emotions through visual arts that ensure their emotional development.

 In visual art activities, children can build on their knowledge individually as a way to access and communicate with the art media and connect with the world and use it as a way to form their own theories about everything.
 Especially in visual arts education, educators and parents can sometimes place more emphasis on art media and strategy, resulting in growing the child’s creative processes with the goals.